Upturn unsubscribed user

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in digital technology, expansion in emerging markets, and focus on sustainable finance.
+Recent Initiatives: Recent initiatives include investments in technology, expansion of its wealth management business, and focus on sustainable finance.

 Summary